-DEBORAH J. LEVINE is an award-winning author, keynoter and trainer/coach.
+DEBORAH LEVINE is an award-winning author, keynoter, and trainer/coach.
 A pioneer in the cultural diversity field, she designs cross-cultural materials, diversity training workshops, and executive coaching programs.
-She has lived and studied in British Bermuda and worked in multiple regions of the US: Boston, Chicago, Cincinnati, New York City, Tulsa, and Santa Cruz, CA. Deborah Levine Enterprises, LLC is currently headquartered in Chattanooga, Tennessee.
+She has lived in British Bermuda and worked /studied in multiple regions of the US: Boston, Chicago, Cincinnati, New York City, Tulsa, and Santa Cruz, CA. Deborah is currently headquartered in Chattanooga, Tennessee.

-Deborah is currently a contributor to The Huffington Post. and is the founder of the American Diversity Report.
-Click to see Deborah’s American Diversity report articles
+Deborah is currently a contributor to The Huffington Post and is the founder of the American Diversity Report.

 AWARDS & HONORS

-Deborah has received awards from the National Catholic Press Association, TN Economic Task Force on Women, American Planning Association/Chicago, and diversitybusiness.com.
+In addition to the awards received for her writing, Deborah has been recognized by the TN Economic Task Force on Women, American Planning Association/Chicago, and diversitybusiness.com.
 She was recruited to join the TN Advisory Committee of the US Global Leadership Coalition and the Diversity Advisory Task Force of Volkswagen Chattanooga.